Blackwells Corner, California

 Blackwells Corner is an unincorporated community in Kern County, California.
 It is located 50 mi west-northwest of Bakersfield, at an elevation of 650 feet (198 m).
-Blackwells Corner is at the intersection of California State Route 46 and California State Route 33, and was the last place James Dean was seen alive prior to his death in a car wreck.
+Blackwells Corner is at the intersection of SR 46 (formerly US 466) and SR 33, and was the last place James Dean was seen alive prior to his death in a car wreck.

 The name honors George Blackwell, who started a rest stop there in 1921.

 Climate

 According to the Köppen Climate Classification system, Blackwells Corner has an arid climate, abbreviated "BWk" on climate maps.